Philosophy of care:

 4. Rational treatment is based upon an understanding of the basic principles of body unity, self-regulation, and the interrelationship of structure and function.

-I have come to approach the body with respect and find it to be most effective to gently engage with the natural properties of the body tissues rather than forcing the bones into "alignment".
+I have learned to approach the body with respect and have found it most effective to gently engage with the natural properties of the body tissues rather than forcing the bones into "alignment".
 This allows the body structures to return to their natural positions in a more stable state of balance and is more likely to resolve the symptoms completely.
 My examination and treatments include the bones and muscles as well as all of the deeper tissues surrounding the organs in the abdomen and chest in order to discover the real cause and achieve longer lasting relief.

 Education and Certifications